khadelya/yolov5_ATLAS/README.md

 # YOLOv5 detection and inference on aerial images as a service

-Running YOLOv5 training and inference on aerial images in a certain map projection (orthophoto) labelled via GeoJSON (in WGS84 Coordinate System) inside of a docker container.
+Running YOLOv5 training and inference on aerial images (orthophoto) labelled via GeoJSON (in WGS84 Coordinate System) inside of a docker container.
 As a result, you get a trained model and another GeoJSON file containing all the instances found by YOLOv5 (WGS84 Coordinate System).

 ## Dataset